-- 1. Outward facing wall treatments may contain EIFS systems or equivalent materials.
-Inward facing wall treatments may contain plaster and EIFS systems augmented by tenant storefront materials and branding. - 2.
-Both regular and irregular fenestration can be used at selected areas to add visual interest. - 23.
-Attention to detail and design shall be placed on the open-air pedestrian spaces at the retail level with a rich variety of tenant expression.
+Outward facing wall treatments may contain EIFS systems or equivalent materials.
+Inward facing wall treatments may contain plaster and EIFS systems augmented by tenant storefront materials and branding.

+- 2. Attention to detail and design shall be placed on the open-air pedestrian spaces at the retail level with a rich variety of tenant expression.
 The width of the pedestrian walkways should vary along the route with subtle shifts in plan to create a dynamic spatial experience.
 Shaded amenities such as seating and landscaping, and packaging stations should be used throughout the retail level.
-An integrally colored concrete paving pattern with a variety of colors and finishes to provide a pedestrian scale should be used at the retail concourse walkway. - 34.
-Tenant storefronts shall be allowed to express individuality and to be designed to individual tenant criteria established by the developer. - 45.
+An integrally colored concrete paving pattern with a variety of colors and finishes to provide a pedestrian scale should be used at the retail concourse walkway. - 3.
+Tenant storefronts shall be allowed to express individuality and to be designed to individual tenant criteria established by the developer. - 4.
 Large wall graphic and wall mural expressions may be used to complement the design.
 If used, they would be considered an integrated identity graphic or architectural feature, and would not be considered as signage.